Patrick Stewart Goes Where No ‘Star Trek’ Has Gone Before With Rescue Dog & Poop

 Talking with host Conan O’Brien to promote his new film Logan, Stewart admitted that it was true that he had been “a little uptight” when he first worked on The Next Generation.
 But the actor feels they helped him learn to be more relaxed about life.

 “It is all thanks to my pals on Star Trek who said ‘Patrick, come on.
-You’ll find you will enjoy the work more if you have fun…and of course they were right,” said Stewart.
+You’ll find you will enjoy the work more if you have fun… and of course they were right,” said Stewart.
 “I think I may not be here now if they had not taught me how to laugh more.”